califyn/time-cord/README.md

 - Support for non-Mac OS devices

 #### Dependencies:
+- Pillow
-- None
+- Easyocr

 With the rise of Discord as a platform for teams and friend groups alike, it's important to watch your time management on the platform.
 There are no current apps specifically for discord time management, so this library aims to fill that gap.

 ## Contributing to timecord

 If you have suggestions for improving or extending this project, please submit a pull request or issue!

 ## Installation

 This library can be installed through pip: just type the command  ``pip install time-cord``.